paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ![Project View for Adze Services](AdzeProject.png)

 * Let's look at the source files first.
 They are all named starting with the name you gave your service.
   * The `Context` file requires editing.
 It is used to compare every service against the current context.
-Every context asset has an environment. `Production`, `Staging`, `Test` and `Mock` are provided, but you can add more.
-You will need to add service specific context records to this file.
+Every context asset has an environment. `Production`, `Staging`, `Test` and `Mock` are provided as custom asset Enumerations, but you can add more.
 Adze, as seen here, filters services on running platform and advertisement type.
 The context will also hold data to be sent to the underlying services.

 ```c#
   [CreateAssetMenu(menuName = "Custom Assets/Services/Adze/Context", fileName = "AdzeContext")]